pranav-msc/imageCaptioningAndAudio/README.md

 ## What the project is?

-In this project if you give an image,our code will generate the corrosponding caption for the respective image and also you will hear a speech which describes the respective image.
+In this project if you give an image,our code will generate the corrosponding caption(natural language description) for the respective image and also you will hear a speech which describes the respective image.
 Hence This will be very helpful for visually impared persons to know what is present in an image by listening to the audio which describes what the image is about!

+## Features and concepts used

+We have used encoders and decoders in this  project,the encoder is CNN(resnet-152,pretrained on ILSVRC-2012-CLS image classification dataset) while the decoder used is LSTM

+We have used nltk for the preprocessing task,argparse to accept command line arguments,etc.
+The entire code is implemented in pytorch as the deep learning library.

 ## Examples